Teaching Fellow in the Social Sciences

 University of Chicago

-His broader research and teaching interests include democratic theory, political participation, critical theory, the role of experts in democratic institutions, constitutional theory, American and French political thought and history, U.S. antislavery political thought, democratic governance in transnational organizations like the European Union, and the history of experiments in popular government.
-He has taught courses on early modern political thought and on contemporary democratic theory.
+His research and teaching interests lie in democratic theory, political participation, critical theory, American and French political thought and history, the role of experts in democratic institutions, and the history of experiments in popular government.
+He has taught courses introducing undergraduates to the history of political thought from Plato to Hannah Arendt, as well as advanced courses on American political thought and contemporary democratic theory.

 He holds a B.A. in political science and in philosophy from Yale University (summa cum laude, 2008) and an M.A. in political sociology and philosophy from Université Paris VII-Diderot (2010).
 He has also written for The Atlantic, FiveThirtyEight, Vox, and OpenDemocracy.
 From 2014 to 2016, he was the recipient of the Hanna Holborn Gray Fellowship.